Centzilius/SteamAuthTicket/README.md

 # SteamAuthTicket

-This is just a quick tool to generate a SteamAuthTicket for an appid and write the base64 representation to a file.
+This is a quick tool to start XIVLauncher with --steamticket=